GSA/digitalgov.gov/content/posts/2012-10-15-gsa-fedramp-usability-case-study.md

 url: /2012/10/15/gsa-fedramp-usability-case-study/
 date: 2012-10-15 12:16:23 -0400
 title: 'FedRAMP &#8211; Usability Case Study'
 summary: 'Websites allow newer government programs to establish a visual identity that introduces them to users and conveys the importance of their work.
-On April 18, 2012, the DigitalGov User Experience Program helped test&nbsp;GSA&#8217;s Federal Risk and Authorization Management Program (FedRAMP) site, which at that point was less than six months old.
+On April 18, 2012, the DigitalGov User Experience Program helped test GSA&#8217;s Federal Risk and Authorization Management Program (FedRAMP) site, which at that point was less than six months old.
 Three immediate needs were'
 authors:
   - jonathan-rubin
 categories: